Allium tricoccum (Wild Leek)

 More photos

-Photos by K. Chayka taken in Ramsey, Washington and Chisago counties.
-Photos courtesy Peter M. Dziuk taken in Anoka County.
+Photos by K. Chayka taken in Ramsey and Chisago counties, and in her garden.
+Photos by Peter M. Dziuk taken in Anoka County.

 Comments